Soma Pujari, Co-Founder and Executive Trustee (KT-UK & KT-Gib)

 Libby Burkeman, Head of Grants

-Roisin Blake, Grants Manager
+Roisin Blake, Assistant Head of Grants and Special Projects Manager

 Andy Arthurson, Operations Manager